shreytheshreyas/Ship-Classification-in-Satellite-Images/README.md

 # Ship Classification in Satellite Images
 In this project a convolutional neural network model was created for ship classification in satellite images.
-In this project "Ships in Satellite Imagery" dataset was used.
+For this project "Ships in Satellite Imagery" dataset was used.

  * The specific Dataset includes 4000 images labeled with either a "ship" or "no-ship" classification.
  * These 4000 images are in .png format and have dimensions of 80 × 80 pixels.